 This estimate allows me to shed some light on the share of US robots that seem to compete with Mexican workers.
-Acemoglu and Restrepo (2020) find that one robot reduces employment in the US by about 6 workers, and data from the World Development Indicators from the World Bank shows that in 2015, the value added per worker in manufacturing (incl. construction) was about four times as high in the US as in Mexico.
+Accomoglu and Restrepo (2020) find that one more robot reduces local employment in the US by about six workers.
+Data from the World Development Indicators from the World Bank shows that in 2015, value added per worker in manufacturing (incl. construction) was about four times as high in the US as in Mexico.
 Between 1993 and 2015, 234,000 robots were installed in the US.
-Given the differences in productivity described above, a back of the envelope calculation would imply that about 5% of robots installed in the US compete with Mexican labor to account for this aggregate effect of 270,000 fewer jobs.
+A back-of-the-envelope calculation would imply that about 5% of robots installed in the US compete with Mexican labor to account for this aggregate effect of 270,000 fewer jobs $(270,000/(234,000 \cdot 6 \cdot 4) \approx 0.05)$.
 Similarly, this implies that each robot installed in the US destroys slightly more than one job in Mexico.

-$^{37}$ In 2000, 83% of total Mexican exports were shipped to the US.
+38 In 2000, 83% of total Mexican exports were shipped to the US.

-$^{38}$ Acemoglu and Restrepo (2020) use the structure of their model to back out the aggregate effect.
+39 Acemoglu and Restrepo (2020) use the structure of their model to back out the aggregate effect.
 In their setup, such spillovers reduce the negative effect by about 10%.